jfalava/jfa.dev/README.md

 Personal webpage monorepo.

 >[!NOTE]
->This repository uses branches to facilitate the CI/CD deployment, you may use the following links or use the branch button for browsing the code.
+>This repository uses branches to facilitate the CI/CD of the cloud provider where the pages are served; you may use the following links or use the branch button for browsing the code.

 ## [Landing Page (linkhub branch)](https://github.com/jfalava/jfa.dev/tree/linkhub)